John Lesley: Later career

 During his confinement, Lesley collected materials for his history of Scotland, by which his name is now chiefly known.
 In 1571 he presented the latter portion of this work, written in Scots, to Queen Mary to amuse her in her captivity.
 He also wrote for her use his Piae Consolationes, and the queen devoted some of the hours of her captivity to translating a portion of it into French verse.

 In 1573 he was liberated from prison, but was banished from England.
 For two years he attempted unsuccessfully to obtain the assistance of Continental princes in favor of Queen Mary.
 While at Rome in 1578 he published his Latin history De Origine, Moribus, et Rebus Gestis Scotorum.
 In October 1578 he had an audience with Rudolf II, Holy Roman Emperor, and their discussions included making a double portrait of Mary and James VI.

 In 1579 he went to France and was made suffragan and vicar-general of the archbishopric of Rouen.
-While visiting his diocese, however, he was thrown into prison, and had to pay 3000 pistoles to prevent his being given up to Elizabeth.
+While visiting his diocese, however, he was thrown into prison and had to pay 3000 pistoles to prevent his being given up to Elizabeth.
 During the remainder of the reign of Henry III he lived unmolested, but on the accession of the Protestant Henry IV he again fell into trouble.
 In 1590 he was thrown into prison, and had to purchase his freedom at the same expense as before.
-In 1593 he was made bishop of Coutances, Normandy, and had licence to hold the bishopric of Ross until he should obtain peaceable possession of the former see.
+In 1593 he was made bishop of Coutances, Normandy, and had license to hold the bishopric of Ross until he should obtain peaceable possession of the former see.
 He retired to the Augustinian monastery of Grimbergen near Brussels, where he died on 31 May 1596.